lkwagner/IntroductionToComputationalPhysics/IntroductionToComputationalPhysics/intro.md

 For the extra credit, per exercise, the grading is all or nothing.
 We aren't going to hunt for typos and give partial credit for sortof working code.
 The amount of extra credit per exercise/etc is listed on the assignment.

 #### Coding and Research
 I have had a few students request research opportunities.
 If I know of any, I'll try to announce them in class.
-However, if there are students who are already well-aquainted with c++ then shoot me an email.
+However, if there are students who are already well-aquainted with c++ then shoot me an email with your CV+summary of your experience.

 ----
 ### Grading
-* Computational Assignments: 95%
+* Computational Assignments: 80%
-* Final Project: 5%
+* Final Project: 20%

 Your final numerical score is computed as
-100 x (0.95 x (Homework Points + Extra Credit Ponts)/(Total Homework Points) + 0.05 x Final)
+100 x (0.80 x (Homework Points + Extra Credit Ponts)/(Total Homework Points) + 0.20 x Final)

 The final breakdown of how your grade depends on your numerical score goes as:
 * 100+: A+
-* 90-100: A
+* 93-100: A
-* 80-90: A-
+* 90-93: A-
-* 70-80: B+
+* 88-90: B+
-* 60-70: B
+* 83-88: B
-* 50-60: B-
+* 80-83: B-
-* 40-50: C+
+* 78-80: C+
-* 30-40: C-
+* 73-78: C
-* 20-30: D
+* 70-73: C-
-* 10-20: D-
+* 60-70: D
-* 0-10: F
+* <60: F

-Scores are inclusive of the bottom number - i.e. a 90 gets an A not an A-.
+Scores are inclusive of the bottom number - i.e. a 90 gets an A not a B+.
 All problem sets count for the same amount.
 Unless otherwise noted, every exercise in a problem set counts an equal fraction of the assignment and every part (a,b,c,...) of an exercise counts as an equal fraction of the exercise.
 5 points of the problem set will be for mandatory questions (e.g. time spent on assignment, references, collaborators).

 Sometimes there are typos in the assignment (although we are working hard to remove them).
 Please ask when confused!
 Don't spin your wheels a long time on something that might be a typo.
 These aren't trick questions - we are trying to ask reasonable things.